Using Oven Cleaners Safely

 The Bottom Line

-Oven cleaners can cause burns or irritation of any exposed tissue, whether that is the mouth, skin, eyes, or airway.
-If swallowed, oven cleaners can cause vomiting and burns to the lips, mouth, throat, and further down in the digestive tract, like the food pipe and stomach.
+If swallowed, oven cleaners can cause vomiting and burns to the lips, mouth, throat, and further down in the digestive tract, like the esophagus and stomach.
 Symptoms of burns can vary depending on where the burn is.
 For instance, a burn on the lips can cause swelling, redness, and blistering.
 This can also be seen in the mouth and throat.
-A chemical burn in the throat can be life-threatening because it can lead to swelling, which can block off the wind pipe.
-There can also be drooling because the throat is burned and the individual is unable to swallow.
-A burn on the skin can cause redness, peeling, blistering, and swelling.
-If the solution is allowed to sit on the skin, it can start burning through the layers of the skin, causing deeper and more severe burns.
-When inhaled, oven cleaners can be irritating to airways, causing symptoms ranging from coughing and chest pain to shortness of breath.
-If in the eyes, oven cleaners can cause corrosion and ulceration of the eye tissues.
+A chemical burn in the throat can be life-threatening because it can lead to swelling, which might block the windpipe.
+A burned throat can also lead to drooling, as the person might be unable to swallow.Can an oven cleaner burn your skin?

-- If on the skin, IMMEDIATELY rinse with running water for at least 20 minutes.
+- If on the skin: Immediately rinse with running water for at least 20 minutes.
 Take off any clothing with the product on it while you're rinsing.
 Then use the webPOISONCONTROL online tool for guidance or call Poison Control at 1-800-222-1222.

-- If inhaled or exposed to fumes, move away from the source and get into fresh air IMMEDIATELY.
-Then use the webPOISONCONTROL online tool for guidance or call Poison Control at 1-800-222-1222.
+- If inhaled or exposed to fumes: Move away from the source and get into fresh air immediately.
+Then use the webPOISONCONTROL online tool for guidance or call Poison Control at 1-800-222-1222

 Serkalem Mekonnen, RN, BSN, MPH